simonmichael/hledger_site/Budgeting-and-forecasting.md

 do not have such parent went into `<unbudgeted>` row.

 Allright, it seems that for Jan 2013 we have ~3000 USD of budgeted expenses and almost twice as much unbudgeted.
 Lets figure out what they are.
-We can see more details if we add `-E` switch:
+We can see more details if we add `-E/--empty` switch:
 ```shell
 $ hledger balance -f bcexample.hledger -f budget.journal -M -b 2013-01 -e 2013-02 --budget cur:USD -E
 Balance changes in 2013/01: